Drummond (Province of Canada electoral district): Boundaries

 The Union Act, 1840 merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
 The separate parliaments of Lower Canada and Upper Canada were abolished.Union Act, 1840, 3 & 4 Vict., c.
 35, s.
 2.

 The Union Act provided that the pre-existing electoral boundaries of Lower Canada and Upper Canada would continue to be used in the new Parliament, unless altered by the Union Act itself.
 The Drummond electoral district of Lower Canada was not altered by the Act, and therefore continued with the same boundaries which had been set by a statute of Lower Canada in 1829:

 Drummond was thus located to the north-east of Montreal, south of the Saint Lawrence River, in the area now known as the Centre-du-Québec.
 Drummondville was the major town in the electoral district, and was the location of the elections.

 Members of the Legislative Assembly

-Drummond was represented by one member in the Legislative Assembly.
+Drummond was a single-member constitutency in the Legislative Assembly.

 The following were the members of the Legislative Assembly from Drummond.
+"Party" was a fluid concept, especially during the early years of the Province of Canada.
+Party affiliations are based on the biographies of individual members given by the National Assembly of Quebec, as well as votes in the Legislative Assembly.